 - To promote and expand the effective and mutually beneficial cooperation between the people of Long Beach and the people of Phnom Penh.

 - To promote international goodwill and understanding and improved trade relations between the two cities and their respective nations by the exchange of people, ideas, and information in a wide variety of economic, social, cultural, educational, municipal, environmental, professional, technical, youth and other projects.

 - To foster and encourage charitable, scientific, trade and commerce, literary and educational activities between the two cities.

 - To preserve ancient fine arts and cultural traditions, i.e. silk weaving, court and fold dance, pin peat music, sculpture, etc., in both cities that were all but destroyed during the years of war.

 Benefits for Long Beach

-• An opportunity to rebuild educational curricula at all levels and have student exchange programs.
+- An opportunity to rebuild educational curriculum at all levels and have student exchange programs.